george-hawkins/blender-donut-notebook/uv-unwrapping.md

 Notes:

 * Some tutorials suggest deleting the existing UV map, i.e. go to _Object Data Properties_ and press minus for the existing map.
 This isn't necessary - when you select _Unwrap_, you're completely resetting the map to match the seams and faces that you've currently selected.
-But it doesn't do any harm - when you press _Unwrap_ for the first time after deleting the existing map, it'll automatically create a new map.
+But it doesn't do any harm to delete the map - when you press _Unwrap_ for the first time after deleting the existing map, it'll automatically create a new map.
 And perhaps it's less confusing, for some, not to see the existing map when working to produce a new one.
 You can do more complex unwraps that consist of lots of separate components - in this context deleting the existing map, to completely start from scratch, _may_ be more useful.
 * Some tutorials suggest going to the _UV_ menu in either the _UV Editor_ or the _3D Viewport_ and selecting _Reset_.
 This makes even less sense that deleting the existing map - all it does is reset all the faces so that they lie in a stack on top of each other - try it with the cube - you end up with an oddly greyed out area with four vertices in the _UV Editor_:

 ![img.png](un-reset-cube.png)